Whatever Your Sound

 This transition allowed for the installation of comprehensive facilities, including:

 In 2014, The Soundroom reached a pivotal moment in its history by becoming an independent charity.
-This change enabled it to run and finance its charitable music-making projects through private hires, music recording services, and other creative ventures.
+This change enabled creative control, to run and finance its charitable music-making projects which through private hires, music recording services, and other creative ventures.

-In 2019 the Charity took on the responsibilty on the building and maintenance for 35 year lease through Gateshead Council.
-The Soundroom continued providing education in music for youth and adults, rehearsals, affordable recording facilities and other music-related community projects, including the long-running twice weekly original Soundroom Music Café and Gateshead Youth Music Nights.
+In 2019 the Charity took on the responsibility of the building including full maintenance costs, signing a 35 year lease through Gateshead Council.
+The Soundroom continued providing education in music for youth and adults, rehearsals, affordable recording facilities and other music-related community projects, including the long-running twice weekly original Soundroom Music Café’s and Gateshead Youth Music Nights.